rancher/rancher-docs/docs/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md

 To view all recent changes, click **Apps > Recent Operations** in the left navigation menu.
 From there you can view the calls, conditions, events, and logs.

 After installing a chart, you can view it by clicking **Apps > Installed Apps** in the left navigation menu.
 You can upgrade or delete the installation, and see further details.
-Upgrading uses the same forms and values as you saw during inital installation.
+Upgrading uses the same forms and values as you saw during initial installation.

 Most Rancher tools have additional pages located in the toolbar below the **Apps** section to help manage and use the features.
 These pages include links to dashboards, forms to easily add Custom Resources, and additional information.